 Dr Neil Graham was appointed to the Board of Directors in May 2020 and retired from the Board on 3 October 2023.
 Dr Graham is an infectious diseases epidemiologist with extensive experience working in biotech and pharmaceutical companies in the development of medicines.
 Dr Graham's career has included senior roles overseeing pipeline development and clinical programs.
-He is currently consulting/acting CMO at Zura Bio Pty Ltd and a Non-Executive Director at Asian Pharmaceuticals Ltd. Previously Dr Graham was VP, Strategic Program Direction, Immunology & Inflammation at Regeneron Inc. From 2007 to 2009 he was Senior Vice President, Program and Portfolio Management at Vertex Inc, from 2005 to 2007 Sr. Vice President, Program and Portfolio Management at Trimeris Inc. and from 2002 to 2005 CMO/Vice-President, Clinical Development at XTL Biopharmaceuticals.
+He is currently consulting/acting CMO at Zura Bio Pty Ltd and a Non-Executive Director at Asian Pharmaceuticals Ltd. Previously Dr Graham was VP, Strategic Program Direction, Immunology & Inflammation at Regeneron Inc. From 2007 to 2009 he was Senior Vice President, Program and Portfolio Management at Vertex Inc, from 2005 to 2007 Sr. Vice President, Program and Portfolio Management at XTL Biopharmaceuticals.